Ibn Arabi: Family

-Ibn ʿArabī came from a mixed background.
-His father descended from Arabic emigrants to Al-Andalus in the early years of the Arab conquest of Iberia, while his mother was presumably of Berber descent.
-In his Futūḥāt al-Makkīyah, he writes of a deceased maternal uncle, a prince of Tlemcen who abandoned wealth for an ascetic life after encountering a Sufi mystic.
-His paternal ancestry came from Yemen and belongs to one of the oldest Arab strains in Andalusia.
-They had probably migrated during the second wave of the Muslim conquest of the Iberian Peninsula.
+Ibn 'Arabī came from a mixed background.
+His father descended from Arab emigrants to al-Andalus in the early years of the Muslim conquest of the Iberian Peninsula.
+His mother was presumably of Berber descent.
+In his Futūḥāt al-Makkīyah, ibn 'Arabī writes of a deceased maternal uncle, a prince of Tlemcen who abandoned wealth for an ascetic life after encountering a Sufi mystic.

+His paternal ancestry came from Yemen and belongs to one of the oldest Arab groups in al-Andalus.
+They may have migrated during the second wave of the Muslim conquest of Iberia.

-His father, 'Ali ibn Muḥammad, served in the Army of Ibn Mardanīsh, the ruler of Murcia.
-When Murcia fell to the Almohad Caliphate in 1172, Ibn Mardanīsh did not survive the defeat and was killed in battle, leading to his father pledging allegiance to the Almohad Caliph Abū Ya'qūb Yūsuf I. At the time, Ibn ʿArabī was only 7 years old, and his family relocated from Murcia to Seville to serve the new ruler.
+His father, ʿAli ibn Muḥammad, served in the Army of Ibn Mardanīsh, the ruler of the Taifa of Murcia.
+When Murcia fell to the Almohad Caliphate in 1172, Ibn Mardanīsh did not survive the defeat and was killed in battle, leading to his father pledging allegiance to the Almohad caliph Abū Ya'qūb Yūsuf I. At the time, ibn Arabi was only 7 years old, and his family relocated from Murcia to Seville to serve the new ruler.

-Ibn ʿArabī had three wives.
+Ibn Arabi had three wives.
 He married Maryam, a woman from an influential family, when he was still a young adult and lived in Andalusia.
-Maryam shared his aspiration to follow the Sufi path, as quoted by Austin in Sufis of Andalusia: "My saintly wife, Maryam bint Muhammad binti Abdun, said, 'I have seen in my sleep someone whom I have never seen in the flesh, but who appears to me in my moments of (spiritual) ecstasy.
+Maryam shared his aspiration to follow the Sufi path, as quoted by Austin in Sufis of Andalusia:

+My saintly wife, Maryam bint Muhammad binti Abdun, said, 'I have seen in my sleep someone whom I have never seen in the flesh, but who appears to me in my moments of (spiritual) ecstasy.
 He asked me whether I was aspiring to the Way, to which I replied that I was, but that I did not know by what means to arrive at it.
 He then told me that I would come to it through five things: trust, certainty, patience, resolution, and veracity.'
 Thus, she offered her vision to me (for my consideration), and I told her that was indeed the method of the Folk (Sufis).
-I myself have never seen one with that degree of mystical experience."
-During his years-long stay in Anatolia, Ibn ʿArabī—according to Arabic and Persian sources—married Majd al-Dīn's widow and took charge of the education of her young son, Sadruddin al-Qunawi.
-Ibn ʿArabī also mentioned his third wife in his writings, the mother of his son Imāduddin, to whom he bequeathed the first copy of Futūḥāt al-Makkīyah.
+I myself have never seen one with that degree of mystical experience.

+During his long stay in Anatolia, according to Arabic and Persian sources, ibn Arabi married Majd al-Dīn's widow and assumed responsibility for the education of her young son, Sadr al-Din al-Qunawi.
+Ibn Arabi also mentioned his third wife in his writings, the mother of his son Imāduddin, to whom he bequeathed the first copy of Futūḥāt al-Makkīyah.

 Teachers

-Ibn 'Arabi studied under many scholars, who were mentioned in the ijaza (permission to teach and transmit) written to al-Muzaffar Baha' al-Din Ghazi (Note: Ibn 'Arabi presented this ijaza, which enumerates in various manuscript versions from 270 to 290 works, to the Damascene ruler al-Malik al-Muzaffar Baha' al-Din (d.
-635/1237) in 632/1234.) (son of al-'Adil I the Ayyubid).
-Some of these most prominent scholars of the time were:
+Ibn Arabi studied under many scholars who were mentioned in the ijaza (permission to teach and transmit) written to al-Muzaffar Ghazi, the ruler of Damascus (Note: Ibn Arabi presented this ijaza, which enumerates in various manuscript versions from 270 to 290 works, to the Damascene ruler al-Malik al-Muzaffar Baha' al-Din (d.
+635/1237) in 632/1234.) and son of Al-Adil I. Some of these most prominent scholars of the time were: